Skip to content

 Customers with pre-existing medical conditions

 If you have a serious health condition, your travel insurance is likely to be more expensive.
-Whatever happens, always declare any medical conditions and never lie to an insurance provider, because this could mean your claim is rejected.
-When you declare any medical conditions on our website, we’ll only show you quotes from insurance providers who will cover them, with no exclusions.
+However, you should always declare any medical conditions and tell your insurance provider the truth, because if you give false information your claim could be rejected.
+When you declare medical conditions on our website, we’ll only show you quotes from insurance providers that will cover them with no exclusions.

-If your condition is more serious, MoneyHelper has a directory of insurance providers who may be able to provide quotes over the phone.
-You can call MoneyHelper on 0800 138 7777.
+If your condition is more serious, MoneyHelper has a directory of insurance providers that may be able to offer quotes.

 What will France travel insurance cover?